keerah/AE-scripted-snippets/README.md

 ## LayerQueueIT.jsx

-This script enqueues/renders all of the current composition's areas where the selected layers present
+This script enqueues/renders all of the current composition's areas where the selected layers present.
 It gives the names of the layers to the output files and adds handles (in seconds, before and after the layers ins/outs)

 ## MarkerQueueIT.jsx